Dynamics of vertex-reinforced random walks: General introduction

-with the convention that, before initial time $0$, a site $i\in V(G)$ has already been visited $Z_0(i)\in\R_+\setminus\{0\}$ times.
+with the convention that, before initial time $0$, a site $i\in G$ has already been visited $Z_0(i)\in\R_+\setminus\{0\}$ times.

-Then $(X_n)_{n\in\N}$ is called a {\em Vertex-Reinforced Random Walk (VRRW) with starting point $v_0\in V(G)$ and reinforcement matrix $a:=(a_{i,j})_{i,j\in V(G)}$ } if $X_0=v_0$ and, for all $n\in\N$,
+Then $(X_n)_{n\in\N}$ is called a \textit{Vertex-Reinforced Random Walk} (\textit{VRRW}) \textit{with starting point $v_0\in G$ and reinforcement matrix} $a:=(a_{i,j})_{i,j\in G}$ if $X_0=v_0$ and, for all $n\in\N$,

-These non-Markovian random walks were introduced in 1988 by Pemantle \cite{pemantle3} during his PhD with Diaconis, in the spirit of the model of Edge-Reinforced Random Walks by Coppersmith and Diaconis in 1987 \cite{diaconis}, where the weights accumulate on edges rather than vertices.
+These non-Markovian random walks were introduced in 1988 by Pemantle \cite{pemantle3} during his PhD with Diaconis, in the spirit of the model of Edge-Reinforced Random Walks by Coppersmith and Diaconis in 1987 \cite {diaconis}, where the weights accumulate on edges rather than vertices.

-Vertex-reinforced random walks were first studied in the articles of Pemantle (1992,\cite{pemantle1}) and Benaïm (1997,\cite{benaim1}) exploring some features of their asymptotic behaviour on finite graphs and in particular relating the behaviour of the empirical occupation measure to solutions of ordinary differential equations when the graph is complete (i.e. when all vertices are related together), as explained below.
-On the integers $\Z$, Pemantle and Volkov (1999,\cite{pemantle2}) showed that the VRRW a.s. visits only finitely many vertices and, with positive probability, eventually gets stuck on five vertices, and Tarr\`es (2004,\cite{tarres}) proved that this localization on five points is the almost sure behavior.
+Vertex-reinforced random walks were first studied in the articles of Pemantle \cite{pemantle1} and Bena{\"{\i}}m \cite{benaim1} exploring some features of their asymptotic behavior on finite graphs and, in particular, relating the behavior of the empirical occupation measure to solutions of ordinary differential equations when the graph is complete (i.e., when all vertices are related together), as explained below.
+On the integers $\Z$, Pemantle and Volkov \cite{pemantle2} showed that the VRRW a.s. visits only finitely many vertices and, with positive probability, eventually gets stuck on five vertices, and Tarr\`{e}s \cite{tarres} proved that this localization on five points is the almost sure behavior.

-On arbitrary graphs, Volkov (2001,\cite{volkov}) proved that VRRW with reinforcement coefficients $a_{i,j}=\1_{i\sim j}$, $i$, $j$ $\in V(G)$ (again, $i\sim j$ meaning that $i$ and $j$ are neighbours in the nonoriented graph $G$) localizes with positive probability on some specific finite subgraphs; we recall this result in Theorem \ref{thm:traps} below, in a generalized version.
-More recently, Limic and Volkov \cite{limic-volkov} study VRRW with the same specific type of reinforcement on complete-like graphs (i.e. complete graphs ornamented by finitely many leaves at each vertex) and show that, almost surely, the VRRW spends positive (and equal) proportions of time on each of its non-leaf vertices.
+On arbitrary graphs, Volkov \cite{volkov} proved that VRRW with reinforcement coefficients $a_{i,j}=\1_{i\sim j}$, $i, j\in G$ (again, $i\sim j$ meaning that $i$ and $j$ are neighbors in the nonoriented graph $G$), localizes with positive probability on some specific finite subgraphs; we recall this result in Theorem \ref {thm:traps} below, in a generalized version.
+More recently, Limic and Volkov \cite{limic-volkov} study VRRW with the same specific type of reinforcement on complete-like graphs (i.e., complete graphs ornamented by finitely many leaves at each vertex) and show that, almost surely, the VRRW spends positive (and equal) proportions of time on each of its nonleaf vertices.